joshuar/go-hass-agent/docs/BREAKING_CHANGES.md

 To re-register:

+1. Upgrade Go Hass Agent.
-1. Stop Go Hass Agent if already running.
+2. Stop Go Hass Agent if already running.
-2. Open your Home Assistant ***mobile_app*** integrations page:
+3. Open your Home Assistant ***mobile_app*** integrations page:

    [![Open your Home Assistant instance to the mobile_app integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=mobile_app)

-3. Locate the entry for your existing Go Hass Agent device.
+4. Locate the entry for your existing Go Hass Agent device.
 It should be named the same as the hostname of the device it is running on.
-4. Click on the menu (three vertical dots) at the right of the entry:
+5. Click on the menu (three vertical dots) at the right of the entry:

    ![Delete Agent Example](../assets/screenshots/delete-from-mobile-app-integrations.png)

-5. Choose **Delete**.
+6. Choose **Delete**.
-6. Follow the [first-run instructions](../README.md#-first-run) in the README to re-register the agent.
+7. Follow the [first-run instructions](../README.md#-first-run) in the README to re-register the agent.
-7. Once the agent has successfully re-registered, you can remove the old configuration directory and its contents.
+8. Once the agent has successfully re-registered, you can remove the old configuration directory and its contents.
 The old location will be `~/.config/com.joshuar.go-hass-agent.debug`.
-8. If you previously configured MQTT in Go Hass Agent, you will need to [re-enable](../README.md#configuration) MQTT after re-registering.
+9. If you previously configured MQTT in Go Hass Agent, you will need to [re-enable](../README.md#configuration) MQTT after re-registering.
    - For users with headless installs, you'll need to edit `preferences.toml` and manually add the appropriate config options.
 Add a section in the file